Keeping yourself healthy when working from home21 September 2020

 We are all adjusting to the changing situation around coronavirus and how it affects our lives.
 It’s likely many of us are working from home and it’s important to think about how this may affect our musculoskeletal health and wellbeing.

-A recent survey by the Institute of Employment Studies (IES) revealed a significant increase in musculoskeletal complaints.
+A survey by the Institute of Employment Studies (IES) revealed a significant increase in musculoskeletal complaints.
 Many of those surveyed reported new aches and pains, especially in the neck, shoulder and back.
 For expert advice on managing pain, read coronavirus and how to manage your pain at home.

 Our Versus Arthritis wellbeing experts Cherry, Workplace Wellbeing Manager and Yash, Organisational Development Partner, share their top tips to help you look after your musculoskeletal health while working from home.

 First and foremost, remember to be kind to yourself and to others.
 These are unprecedented times, so be kind, take it day by day and do what you need to manage your health and wellbeing.

 Our routines may look slightly different now and may be disrupted day to day.
 The current situation is not a normal one, so it’s important to make sure you’re balancing work with other family demands.

 - Whilst our routines may have had to change, try to keep to some routine where possible, so that you can manage your wellbeing.
 Read more advice about arthritis and coronavirus – looking after your wellbeing.

 - Think about how you’ll structure your day, including how you can now use your ‘commuting time’ e.g. maybe for some additional family time or time to set aside for exercise and rest.

 - As part of that routine include an ‘end’ to your workday, whether that’s moving away physically from where you’re set up to work, packing up your equipment so it’s out of sight or just mentally ending the day by switching off.